Find Trade Skills Schools

 What Kind of Executive Secretary & Executive Administrative Assistant Job Opportunities Are There?

 In the United States, there were 685,300 jobs for Executive Secretary and Executive Administrative Assistant in 2016.
 There is little to no growth in job opportunities for Executive Secretary and Executive Administrative Assistant.
-The BLS estimates 54,600 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 54,600 job openings in this field each year.

 undefined